itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 ![convolutionalNetwork](images/5_NeuralNetworks/convolutionalNetwork.png)

 We can improve this approach even more by performing convolution and pooling more than one time.
-This will allow us to shrink the input size to the network as well as identify types of features.
+This will allow us to shrink the input size to the network as well as identify different types of features.
 For example,

 First Convolution & Pooling:
 - Low-level features